solen-feyissa-KWZa42a1kds-unsplash

 • The virtual influencer: imma.gram is not a real person, but she’s one of Japan’s popular virtual influencers with several brand partnerships.
 One often-cited advantage of working with virtual influencers is the lack of real-life scandals.

-Your Digital Media Agency Partner in Japan
+Influencer Marketing Agency Partner in Japan

 Hashi Media is Japan’s go-to content marketing and social media company.
 If you are planning on entering the Japanese market and don’t know where to start, we’ve got you covered.